 - Hearing loss must not exceed 30 dB in either ear in the 500, 1000, and 2000 Hz ranges.
 Applicants must be able to hear the whispered voice at 15 feet with each ear without the use of a hearing aid.

 To ensure you are physically fit for the job, you are required to undergo the AIA Physical Fitness Test (PFT)

 The PFT is required to ensure you are able to carry out the critical tasks of the job, such as use force.
 The test includes pushups, sit-ups and a step test.
-In order to help you prepared and successfully pass the PFT, CBP has created a six week standardized training program.
-View Current Applicant Resources to access the PFT Readiness Program, a guide to the PFT, and frequently asked questions regarding the fitness test.
+View the Current Applicant Resources Webpage to access the frequently asked questions regarding the fitness test.